wp-plugins/simpleflickr/readme.txt

 == Installation ==

 1. Extract all the contents of the plugin archive into your `wp-content/plugins/simpleFlickr` directory.
-1. Go to your wordpress admin pages and click on `Plugins` and activate the plugin called `simpleFlickr`.
+1. Go to your wordpress admin pages and click on `Plugins` and activate the plugin called `SimpleFlickr`.
-1. Go to your wordpress admin and click on `Options` then `simpleFlickr`.
+1. Go to your wordpress admin and click on `Options` then `SimpleFlickr`.
+1. Following the instructions to authorize the plugin with flickr.
+(You only do this once initially.)
 1. Set your configuration option values and click `update options` to save.
 1. Add `<simpleflickr>` tag to your page or post with the set or group attribute defined.
 (Please see *Usage* section for more details.)